-[Insert name and address, and ACN if applicable, of applicant] applies to become a participating employer in the BRMT Superannuation Fund.
+[Insert name and address, and ACN if applicable, of applicant] applies to become a participating employer in the Howard Louis Levitan Super Fund.
 The applicant agrees to comply with the trust deed.

+deed.

-Signed by the applicant's authorised officer [Name of authorised officer] Date:
+Signed by the applicant's authorised officer

+Date:

+[Name of authorised officer]

 Annexure A to Application to become Participating Employer